carlosalmonte04/DNA/README.md

   * First Mobile Application.

 - TODO
+  * Support for Android.
+  * Implement feedback gathered from Reddit. -> Change colors, enhance UX/UI ('see options' and 'change portion size' features).
   * Refactoring O(n2) of creating `Food` for each `food` in picture.
   * Changes in options for each food should reflect changes in macronutrients.